Letters from the Specific Carbohydrate Diet support group

 It's been a while since I've written anything.
 Everything has been going

 well here.
-I'm off the Prednisone now finally and everything is fine, I have
+I'm off the Prednisone now finally and everything is fine, I

 UC for those who are new or don't remember.
 I came off of the prednisone